shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/tools.md

 - Set the unlocalized and registry names
 - Store the name to be used for item model registration

-We'll also need to implement `registerItemModel` and register a item model for our shovel.
+We'll also need to implement `registerItemModel` and register an item model for our shovel.

 {% highlight java linenos %}
 package net.shadowfacts.tutorial.item.tool;